-As all staff in a school are considered to be in regulated activity, the School applies for an Enhanced disclosure from the DBS in respect of all prospective staff members, and unsupervised contractors and volunteers.
-Most posts at the School are exempt from the Rehabilitation of Offenders Act 1974.
+Posts at the School are exempt from the Rehabilitation of Offenders Act 1974.
 These are set out in the Rehabilitation of Offenders Act (Exceptions) order 1975.
 This means that applicants applying for posts at the School must declare all convictions, cautions and bind-overs, including those regarded as 'spent'.
-Applicants who have been convicted of a criminal offence will be requested to give details, in confidence, in a separate, sealed envelope which will be opened by the HR Manager and subsequently destroyed.
+Applicants who have been convicted of a criminal offence will be requested to give details, in confidence, in a separate, sealed envelope which will be opened by and discussed with the HR Manager, and a risk assessment will be placed on file.

-As of 29 May 2013 the DBS commenced the filtering and removal of certain specified information relating to old and minor criminal offences from all criminal records disclosures.
+As of 29 May 2013, the DBS commenced the filtering and removal of certain specified information relating to old and minor criminal offences from all criminal records disclosures.
 The DBS and the Home Office have developed a set of filtering rules relating to spent convictions which work as follows:

-- For those aged 18 or over at the time of an offence - An adult conviction will be removed from a DBS disclosure if: - o eleven years have elapsed since the date of conviction; - o it is the person's only offence; and - o it did not result in a custodial sentence.
+- For those aged 18 or over at the time of an offence - An adult conviction will be removed from a DBS disclosure if: - o eleven years have elapsed since the date of conviction; - it is the person's only offence; and - $\circ$ it did not result in a custodial sentence.